abdullah1kazi/Multilingual-Sentiment-Analysis/README.md

 ## Credits

-This model and web application were developed by Abdullah Kazi, Maanvee Mehrotra, Avantika Goyal, Shivank Chandra, and Anurag Vedagiri(anurag.vedagiri@gmail.com) using the Hugging Face Transformers library and the BERT base multilingual model.
+This model and web application were developed by Abdullah Kazi, Maanvee Mehrotra, Avantika Goyal (goyalavantika@gmail.com), Shivank Chandra, and Anurag Vedagiri(anurag.vedagiri@gmail.com) using the Hugging Face Transformers library and the BERT base multilingual model.